reifjulian/reifjulian.github.io/guide.md

 1. Provide seamless integration with supporting *R* analyses
 1. Produce a replication folder suitable for publication

-A working example of a LaTeX paper with its accompanying replication code is available [here](https://github.com/reifjulian/coding-example).
-This example is intended to be used as template.
-Try it out!
+As part of this guide, I created a comprehensive template that includes an example paper along with an accompanying replication package, available [here](https://github.com/reifjulian/coding-example).
+Try it out and see how easy (or not!) it is for you to reproduce my example analysis.
 If you encounter problems let me know.

+The rest of this guide explains the logic behind the organization of this template and provides instructions for how to set up a robust environment for your Stata projects.

 1. toc1
 {:toc}